LuDeRoSa/ManhattanTrail/README.md

 ### Deployment

-- Deployed on Heroku with postgres db and secret keys for OAuth, Stripe, JWT
+- Deployed on Heroku with postgres db and secret keys for OAuth and JWT